JoeyDeBruin/rss-feed-extractor/README.md

-# RSS Feed Extractor For Substack
+# RSS Feed Parser and HTML Cleaner

-Personal script to extract RSS feed data to CSV format.
+This script parses an RSS feed, extracts data from each item, cleans the HTML content, and saves the results into a CSV file.

-## Usage
+## Features

-The script extracts RSS feed data and creates two output files:
-- `rss_output.csv`: Basic feed info (titles, descriptions, dates)
-- `rss_output_with_content.csv`: Detailed feed info including content
+- Parses RSS feeds in XML format.
+- Extracts and cleans HTML content from `<content:encoded>` fields using BeautifulSoup.
+- Handles ordered (`<ol>`) and unordered (`<ul>`) lists for better formatting.
+- Outputs the cleaned and structured data to a CSV file.

-## Dependencies
+## Requirements

+- Python 3.6+
-- feedparser
+- `beautifulsoup4`
-- pandas
+- `lxml`